stateful/vscode-runme/examples/web-components/README.md

 # Web Components

 With Runme you can develop web components directly in your notebook.
-Here are some examples from some of the popular frontend frameworks.
+Here are some examples from some of the popular front-end frameworks.

 ## Lit